cellsjs/piscosour/README.md

 - **--b-saveRequirements**: tells pisco to save all system requirements in one file.
 - **--b-disablePrompts**: disable all prompts for the command.
 - **--b-disableContextCheck**: disable context checks for commands that need one.
+- **--b-disableSystemCheck**: disable system checks in order to avoid vicious cycle.

 this is the file resulting of the execution: the mix of all system requirements for all shots.